lpereira/hardinfo/CONTRIBUTING.md

 * [Coding guidelines] (#coding-guidelines)
 * [Develop info] (#develop-info)
+* [Tranlations] (#translations)

 # Coding guidelines

 Pleae coordinate effors in github pull and issues, but take in consideration that time of each coder/contributor are limited to review/see your issue or pull.

+All the colaboration work must be using https://github.com/lpereira/hardinfo issues and pull request.
+Please clone the repository with git and use branch, before make pull request.

 ## Pull request